 Arriving in the UK

-The UK Government currently require those arriving from certain international destinations to quarantine for 10 days.
+The coronavirus (COVID-19) testing and quarantine rules you need to follow depends on where you have been in the 10 days before you arrive in the UK.
 We are closely monitoring government advice and our planning will be responsive to changing public health requirements.

 Flying to the UK

-We highly recommend that you book a flight which arrives at Manchester Airport rather than a different UK airport.
-This may allow you to use the UCLan Airport Transfer service to get to either our Preston or Burnley campus.
-Our service is only available from Manchester Airport, so if you choose to fly into another UK airport be sure to check what transport links are available to get you to Campus.
+We highly recommend that you fly into Manchester Airport as this is the closest Airport to all our campuses.
+This may allow you to use our University Airport Transfer service as it is only available from Manchester Airport, so if you choose to fly into another UK airport, be sure to check what transport links are available to get you to Campus.

 We are making plans so you can study online for the two weeks of quarantine so you only need to arrive ready for your term start date.
 If you are living in University Halls of Residence, we will assist you with daily living needs, dropping off equipment and course materials.